robkuijpers/shaileopen/README.md

 Step 5
 ======
 Query games by date.

 Players per alphabet letter.

-Refresh current games.
-Splash spinner configuration.
-Spinner during service invocation.
-Fix logo in header.
 Better App icon, better splash screen icon.

+TODO:
+- Refresh current games.
+- Spinner during service invocation.
+- Fix logo in header.
-Check database connection at startup and give error message if unavailable.
+- Check database connection at startup and give error message if unavailable.

-Style details pages (games, players, categories, events, about).
+- Style details pages (games, players, categories, events, about).

 Step 6
 ======
+Retrieve and show KNLTB ranking and actual ranking.

 Query speler by knltb and add to team in games.

 Filter on players page for surname

 Show all games for player in players details page.

-Show players for category.
-Show shemas with players per category.
+Show shemas with poules and players.

 Step 7
 ======
 Add favorites to persons and store on phone.

 Favorite persons page (remove favorite).

 Show all games of favorite persons.

 Step 8